 Deferred capital grants are funds received for the constructions of the Broome North West Hub.
+Construction of the Broome North West Hub was completed in 2022.

 Unspent research grant funds represent funds received for research purposes and on behalf of researchers with the Company as the research institution.